arrecio/pySimRadio/README.md

 - PATH enviroment variable
 - AHK_PATH enviroment variable

 - "C:\Program Files\AutoHotkey" or "C:\Program Files\AutoHotkey\v2" directory

 A valid path can also be established in config.json by adding this key/value pair:

 > "AhkPath": "Path/To/v2/AutoHotkey.exe"

-Note that "Path/To/v2/AutoHotkey.exe" must be a real and valid path.
+Note that "Path/To/v2/AutoHotkey.exe" must be a valid path in your system.

 ## vosk model